jchristn/Blobject/README.md

 ## Overview

 This project was built to provide a simple interface over external storage to help support projects that need to work with potentially multiple storage providers.
-It is by no means a comprehensive interface, rather, it supports core methods for creation, retrieval, and deletion.
+It is by no means a comprehensive interface, rather, it supports core methods for creation, retrieval, deletion, metadata, and enumeration.

-## New in v1.3.5
+## New in v2.0.1

-- Added ```string GenerateUrl(string key)``` API
-- Fixed test project issue with AWS instantiation when no endpoint is supplied
+- Breaking changes
+- Fully async APIs
+- Separation of ```Get``` and ```GetStream``` APIs
+- ```BlobData``` object returned when using ```GetStream``` API to download objects to stream (contains content length and stream)
+- ```EnumerationResult``` object returned for enumeration results including continuation token and list of ```BlobMetadata``` objects
+- Internal consistency amongst APIs
+- Dependency updates

 ## Example Project